software-students-fall2024/software-engineering-fall-2024-3-python-package-python-package-exercise/README.md

 ### Importing Starter Data

 **The package uses a `riddleLibrary.json` file to store riddles.
-Ensure that this file is in the root directory of your project.**
+Ensure that this file is in the root directory of your project.
+You can use our library from [this link](https://github.com/software-students-fall2024/3-python-package-codecrafter/blob/main/riddleLibrary.json) or you can build your own by creating a `riddleLibrary.json` file.**

 ## Update Log
 v1.0.3